apache/spark/docs/howto/use-alternative-secrets-backend.rst

 Alternative secrets backend
 ---------------------------

-In addition to retrieving connections from environment variables or the metastore database, you can enable an alternative secrets backend to retrieve connections, such as :ref:`AWS SSM Parameter Store <ssm_parameter_store_secrets>`, :ref:`Hashicorp Vault Secrets<hashicorp_vault_secrets>` or you can :ref:`roll your own <roll_your_own_secrets_backend>`.
+In addition to retrieving connections & variables from environment variables or the metastore database, you can enable an alternative secrets backend to retrieve Airflow connections or Airflow variables, such as :ref:`AWS SSM Parameter Store <ssm_parameter_store_secrets>`, :ref:`Hashicorp Vault Secrets<hashicorp_vault_secrets>` or you can :ref:`roll your own <roll_your_own_secrets_backend>`.

 Search path
 ^^^^^^^^^^^
-When looking up a connection, by default Airflow will search environment variables first and metastore database second.
+When looking up a connection/variable, by default Airflow will search environment variables first and metastore database second.

 If you enable an alternative secrets backend, it will be searched first, followed by environment variables,